rafaelnp/rnpnvim/README.md

 3. Vim configuration
 -------------------------

-This configuration was tested on the Vim 7.4.x version (where x is the patch number) and Linux.
+This configuration was tested on the Vim 7.4.x version on Linux.
-To configuration option there is a short explanation.
-For experienced Vim users it may be boring or repetitive, but i think useful for beginners or also for a quick reference.
+The main configuration option there is a short explanation.
+For experienced Vim users it may be boring or repetitive, but i think useful for beginners and also for a quick reference.

 3.1 General
 ----------------

 **compatible (cp) / nocompatible (nocp)**

 It turns on/off the Vi-compatible mode.
 We turn off here the compatibility mode, so we can the full Vim capabilities

 ```vim
 set nocompatible
 ```

  or

 ```vim